web2project/web2project.github.io/_modules/tasks.md

 |Displays the extra resources for this task ( View the Resources Module for more information)
 |}

-== View Add/Edit Screen 1 (Details Tab) ==
+### View Add/Edit Screen 1 (Details Tab)

 [[Image:Tasks_addedit_1.png|thumb|right|A pic of the Tasks addedit screen '''Details''' Tab.]]
 The details view under the Edit Task page allows you to specify:

-*Who the task owner is, which defaults to your own name but your can specify another user.
+* Who the task owner is, which defaults to your own name but your can specify another user.

-*Set Access Permissions which will allow you to block or allow access to people **Public: Everyone can view
+* Set Access Permissions which will allow you to block or allow access to people
+  * Public: Everyone can view
-**Protected: Must be an assignee and belong to the same company as the task owner **Participant: Only the assignees can view
+  * Protected: Must be an assignee and belong to the same company as the task owner
+  * Participant: Only the assignees can view
-**Private: Only the task owner can view
+  * Private: Only the task owner can view

-*Web Address if applicable
+* Web Address if applicable

-*Task Parent to make this task a child of another task.
+* Task Parent to make this task a child of another task.

-*Move this task to another project
+* Move this task to another project

-*Select a task type
+* Select a task type

-*Add Contacts: Important especially if assigning permissions
+* Add Contacts: Important especially if assigning permissions

-*Add a budget: Should be consistent with the overall project budget.
+* Add a budget: Should be consistent with the overall project budget.

-*Add a description
+* Add a description

-*Specify a location
+* Specify a location

-== View Add/Edit Screen 2 (Dates Tab) ==
+### View Add/Edit Screen 2 (Dates Tab)

 [[Image:Tasks_addedit_2.png|thumb|right|A pic of the Tasks addedit screen '''Dates''' Tab.]]
 The dates tab lets you specify the start and end dates, expected duration and choose hours based on an 8 hour working day.